zenml-io/zenml/README.md

 ![Exploring ZenML Models](/docs/book/.gitbook/assets/readme_mcp.gif)

-### Purpose built for machine learning with integration to you favorite tools
+### Purpose built for machine learning with integrations to your favorite tools

-While ZenML brings a lot of value of the box, it also integrates into your existing tooling and infrastructure without you having to be locked in.
+While ZenML brings a lot of value out of the box, it also integrates into your existing tooling and infrastructure without you having to be locked in.

 ```python
 from bentoml._internal.bento import bento